stpaloma23/final-project/README.md

 Some of the challenges i expect to face with this project, will definely be animating the planets, and figuring out the right rhythm for my piece.
 I also think it managing the timeline will be challenging as well.

+Update:
+I am pivoting away from the initial concept of my final project, I created an array of the planet meshes, and unfortunately, every time i try to animate the planets using GSAP i get a series of errors in the console.